 For example, when a new customer purchases multiple new subscriptions at the same time, ChartMogul classifies them both as a New Business MRR movement (vs. New Business followed by Expansion).

-A summary of these events can be seen on the customer's profile page.
+A summary of these events can be seen on the customer's record.

 When Smart Activity Classification is off, a new subscription that consists of two plans will generate one New Business MRR movement and one Expansion MRR movement.